 - 1. The Chair of the Department (hereafter referred to as the Chair) serves as the chief administrative officer of Department.
-As such: - (a) The Chair calls, prepares an agenda for, and presides at faculty meetings. - (b) The Chair meets regularly, at least monthly, with the Executive Committee. - (c) The Chair, in consultation with the Executive Committee, appoints the committee members specified in Article 5. - (d) The Chair appoints all administrative officers as specified in these bylaws. - (e) The Chair performs annual calendar year evaluations of tenure-track Department faculty based on each individual's Assignment of Responsibilities for the evaluation period.
+As such: - (a) The Chair calls, prepares an agenda for, and presides at faculty meetings. - (b) The Chair meets regularly, at least monthly, with the Executive Committee. - (c) The Chair, in consultation with the Executive Committee, appoints the committee members specified in Article 5. - (d) The Chair appoints all administrative officers as specified in these bylaws. - (e) The Chair performs annual calendar year evaluations of tenure-track and specialized Department faculty based on each individual's Assignment of Responsibilities for the evaluation period.
 The Chair maintains an evaluation file and obtains information from the individual, peer evaluation information, and assessments made by the Executive Committee.
-Individuals have the right to examine their evaluation file and correct any incorrect factual information.
-The Chair annually provides tenure-track faculty not at the highest rank a written evaluation of their progress toward promotion, and for untenured tenure-track faculty, a written evaluation of their progress toward the award of tenure. - (f) The Chair performs annual calendar year evaluations of non-tenure-track Department faculty based on each individual's Assignment of Responsibilities for the evaluation period.
-The Chair annually provides non-tenure-track faculty not at the highest rank a written evaluation of their progress toward promotion. - (g) The Chair performs annual evaluations of Administrative and Professional and University Service Personnel System personnel based on each individual's Position Description for the evaluation period. - (h) The Chair makes recommendations for salaries of Department personnel to the Dean of the College (hereafter referred to as the Dean).
-The Chair forwards to the Dean any recommendations for raises made by the Faculty Executive Committee that are at variance with the Chair's recommendations. - (i) The Chair, in consultation with the affected faculty member, prepares the annual Assignment of Responsibilities for tenure-track and non-tenure-track Department faculty members. - (j) The Chair, in consultation with the Executive Committee and the tenure-track faculty, manages all aspects related to the hiring of new tenure-track, non-tenure-track, and affiliated faculty. - 2.
+Individuals have the right to examine their evaluation file and correct any incorrect factual information. - (f) The Chair annually provides tenure-track and specialized faculty not at the highest rank a written evaluation of their progress toward promotion, and for untenured tenure-track faculty, a written evaluation of their progress toward the award of tenure. - (g) For untenured tenure-track faculty in the 2nd and 4th year of service, the Promotion and Tenure Committees, or subcommittees designated by those committees, conduct a thorough review of the candidates progress toward promotion and tenure.
+The Chair discusses this review with the faculty member and works with the candidate to develop performance improvement plans, if necessary. - (h) The Chair performs annual evaluations of Administrative and Professional and University Service Personnel System personnel based on each individual's Position Description for the evaluation period. - (i) The Chair makes recommendations for salaries of Department personnel to the Dean of the College (hereafter referred to as the Dean).
+The Chair forwards to the Dean any recommendations for raises made by the Faculty Executive Committee that are at variance with the Chair's recommendations and also informs that Committee of the Chair's recommendations. - (j) The Chair, in consultation with the affected faculty member, prepares the annual Assignment of Responsibilities for tenure-track and specialized Department faculty members. - (k) The Chair, in consultation with the Executive Committee, sets and posts the summer teaching rotation. - The Chair, in consultation with the Executive Committee and the tenure-track faculty, manages all aspects related to the hiring of new tenure-track, specialized, and affiliated faculty. - 2.
 The Chair serves as the principal financial officer of Department.
-As such: - (a) The Chair supervises the receipt and expenditure of all funds. - (b) The Chair, in consultation with the Executive Committee and the Local Systems Committee, prepares an annual operating budget. - 3.
-The Chair, in consultation with the appropriate Department committees, supervises all aspects of the academic programs of Department.
+As such: - (a) The Chair supervises the receipt and expenditure of all funds. - (b) The Chair, in consultation with the Executive Committee and the Technology Committee, prepares an annual operating budget. - The Chair, in consultation with the appropriate Department committees, supervises all aspects of the academic programs of Department.